 People love to shop at retail stores, and they love to shop with credit cards – it’s a fact that’s over a hundred years old.
-After all, the first incarnation of credit cards was created for use in department stores.
-Nowadays there are hundreds of brands that offer store-specific credit cards for loyal customers.
-They function much as any other traditional line of credit would, with a few unique exceptions, however.
+There are hundreds of brands that offer store-specific credit cards for loyal customers.
+They function much like any other traditional line of credit would, with a few unique exceptions, however.
 Whether you’re new to the world of retail credit cards or are finally ready to take the plunge after having been offered one by cashier after cashier, read our guide on a store card’s basics to get a better understanding of what makes up this particular piece of plastic.

 Retail Credit Cards at a Glance

 One of the first things to know about retail credit cards is that stores often offer two different versions: A “private label” card and a co-branded card.
 Private label cards are store-branded and only for use within that store.
-You won’t see familiar payment network logos, such as Visa or Mastercard, on them because they are not associated with such companies, though private label card accounts are managed by financial companies and banks.
+You won’t see familiar payment network logos, such as Visa or Mastercard, on them because they are not associated with such companies.
+However, financial companies and banks manage private label card accounts.

 Store cards are more accessible than other types of credit cards.
-As such, applicants don’t need to have stellar credit histories in order to be approved.
-Co-branded store cards do require a stronger credit profile than private label cards, but even so, they remain a good point of entry for individuals who are trying to build their financial reputation.
-Regardless of type, retail store cards carry high interest rates, so it’s important not to be trigger-happy when making purchases and completely paying off balances as often as possible.
+As such, applicants don’t need to have stellar credit histories to be approved.
+Co-branded store cards do require a more robust credit profile than private label cards, but even so, they remain a good point of entry for individuals who are trying to build their financial reputation.
+Regardless of type, retail store cards carry high-interest rates, so it’s essential not to be trigger-happy when making purchases and completely paying off balances as often as possible.

 Annual fees are not too common in retail credit cards, though some higher-end co-branded cards may carry one.
 Like almost all other credit cards, though, you will be charged fees if your payment is late or returned.